Soft X-Ray Background Data Sets and Other Resources at the HEASARC

 conducted an all-sky survey from 1990 July 30 to 1991 January 25, and from

 1991 August 3 to 13.

-"Spectrum-Roentgen-Gamma" (SRG) satellite which will be launched from Baikonur
+"Spectrum-Roentgen-Gamma" (SRG) satellite that will be launched from Baikonur

-survey in the medium energy X-ray range (0.3-10 keV) with an unprecedented
+survey in the soft and medium energy X-ray range (0.3-10 keV) with an

 The HEASARC has the following data sets which contain measurements of the

 X-ray background all-sky intensity and/or spectra obtained with different

 experiments, listed in inverse chronological order (most recent first):

 ROSAT All-Sky Survey (RASS)